gravity-ui/components/src/components/Reactions/README.md

         [usersReacted],
     );

-    // You can then handle clicking on a reaction with chaning the inital mapping,
+    // You can then handle clicking on a reaction with changing the inital mapping,
     // and the array of ReactionProps will change accordingly const onClickReaction = React.useCallback(
         (value: string) => {